The Metropolitan Transport Forum (MTF) is an advocacy group comprising

 The year ahead

-Firstly welcome to 2015 which promises to be an interesting and challenging year with a new state government and many transport issues exacerbated by a rapidly growing city.
-MTF is formulating an advocacy strategy and hopes to work closely with local government and transport counterparts in the broad metropolitan interest.
+The year 2015 is now well underway, and promises to be an interesting and challenging year with a new state government and many transport issues exacerbated by a rapidly growing city.
+MTF is close to finalising an advocacy strategy and aims to work closely with state government and transport counterparts in the broad metropolitan interest.

 - February 4th, Kerry Thompson, Chair Western Transport Alliance will present on transport issues and options in the west